Casual Support Worker - Complex Needs

 Who you will be Supporting?

-While I need a quiet and happy environment at home, I enjoy activities like walking, listening to music, eating out, and people watching.
-It would be great if you liked these too.
+Whilst I need a quiet and happy environment in my home, I like to do activities.
+I really enjoy walking, listening to music, eating out and people watching so I’d love it if you liked these things too.

-I’d love for team members to share similar interests.
-Being physically fit, 100% reliable, and able to provide personal care support are essential.
-I have autism, and sometimes my behaviour can be challenging, but that shouldn\’t stop me from doing what I love and leading an active life.
+I’d love for people to join my team who have the same interests.
+Being physically fit, 100% reliable and able to provide me with personal care support.
+I have autism and sometimes my behaviour can be challenging but that shouldn’t stop me doing the things I love and leading an active life.

 Safer Recruitment